Student Programs, Organizations, and Stories

 There is always something happening in CDI!

-We have many programs and initiatives that encourage students to explore their identities, to ask difficult questions, to engage in social justice, and to get to know someone who is different from themselves.
+We have many programs and initiatives that encourage students to share their stories and explore their identities, to ask difficult questions, to engage in social justice, and to get to know someone who is different from themselves.
 There are also many student organizations that are affiliated in one way or another with the work of the various CDI offices.

 The Multi-ethnic Student Council (MSC) and the CDI Programming Board meet regularly with CDI staff to ensure a strong student voice in the work of the CDI.
 Members of these groups attend the annual Student Leader Retreat to discuss ideas and strategies for the the upcoming year.